 Independent Science Journalist in California

-I'm an independent science journalist based in the San Francisco Bay Area, specializing in water, climate resilience, and cancer.
+I'm an independent science journalist based in the San Francisco Bay Area, and focus on water, climate resilience, and cancer.

 My work, which has won awards, has appeared in Audubon, Bay Area Monitor, Bay Nature, Cancer Commons, Cancer Today, Conservation, Estuary News, Frontiers in Ecology and the Environment, High Country News, KQED, Muse, Nature, PLOS Biology, PLOS Research News, Smithsonian Zoogoer, Water Deeply and others.

 You can reach me here.